bhelsel/presentationsR/README.md

 # presentationsR

 The goal of presentationsR is to provide an accessible version of wearable device presentations given by Dr. Brian Helsel.
-Currently, the only included presentation is from the 2024 Central States American College of Sports Medicine's regional meeting.

 <hr style="border: 1px solid;">